 The results are reduced energy consumption producing an increased efficiency of 70% on current models (compared with 50% maximum in the AC single phase direct alternative).
 The electronically commutated motor can be offered with a number of options, such as Hall effect sensor or alarm output.
 The EC programming is also suitable for constant speed or constant pressure control.

-EC stands for Electronically Commutated and combines AC and DC voltages, which is essentially a fan with a brushless DC motor, bringing the best of both technologies : the motor runs on a DC voltage, but with a normal AC supply.
-DC motors already have low power consumption but if used in an AC application, the power needed converting AC to DC, using a bulky, inefficient transformer.
+DC motors already have low power consumption but if used in an AC application, the power needed to convert AC to DC, requires a bulky, inefficient transformer.
 The EC motor incorporates voltage transformation within the motor.
 The non-rotating part of the motor (stator) is extended to make room for an electronic PCB board which includes power transformation AC to DC, as well as the controls.

 All the features of the external rotor motor are kept, including compact assembly, easy speed controllability, efficiency and characteristics.

 With an EC motor the electronic circuitry stands in lieu of the traditional mechanical commutation meaning the right amount is being supplied in the right direction at exactly the right time providing precise motor control.

 EC technology motors have a near flat efficiency curve which barely varies across the speed range.
 A range of which is not limited by synchronous speeds or susceptible to voltage variations like its AC counterpart.
 Its AC equivalent will operate at a precise point on the curve which equates to its maximum efficiency, either side of this point and the efficiency diminishes.

 Typical AC motors have losses in terms of power consumption (copper + iron losses), slippage and frictional losses (mechanical power).
 EC motor have no slippage losses, reducing losses and increasing efficiency.